What is a homeowner loan?

 - Are a homeowner with a poor credit history

-- Need a large amount to fund a big expense like a wedding or home renovations
+- Need a large amount to fund a big expense, like home renovations

-Providers may want to see that you’ve built up equity in your home (you’ve paid off part of your mortgage or have a home that’s increased in value), so that you have funds available to pay off the loan and any outstanding mortgage debt, if you’re unable to make repayments.
+Providers will want to make sure you have equity in your home so you have funds available to pay off the loan and any outstanding mortgage debt, if you’re unable to make the monthly repayments.

-What should I look out for when taking out a secured homeowner loan?
+What should I consider when taking out a secured homeowner loan?

-- This kind of loan could have a variable interest rate – so it can be difficult to budget your repayments, as the rate could go up or down as the market changes.
+- This kind of loan typically has a variable interest rate, so it could go up or down as the market changes.
 And if you also have a variable rate mortgage, you could get hit twice if rates go up.
-So it’s important to make sure you’d be able to afford your monthly repayments if they were to increase.

 - Some lenders won’t allow a ‘repayment holiday’ – which is where you can request a break of a month or two if you have financial issues.